satRdays/knowledgebase/README.md

 If you'd like to contribute to the knowledge base, everything from a typo fix, to a new resource, to a substantive piece of advice is welcome.

-Contribute by [creating](//help.github.com/articles/creating-new-files/) or [amending](//help.github.com/articles/editing-files-in-your-repository/) files tin [content/](content/).
+Contribute by [creating](//help.github.com/articles/creating-new-files/) or [amending](//help.github.com/articles/editing-files-in-your-repository/) files in [content/](content/).
 If you're not comfortable making changes directly or want to discuss it first, raise an [Issue](//github.com/satrdays/knowledgebase/issues).